Tara Emad: Career

 She has been on the cover of more than 50 magazines in Egypt, Lebanon, Montenegro, France, Italy and four times on the cover of Elle Middle East and Marrie Claire Arabia, Vogue Arabia & Italy.

+Filmography

 Philanthropy

 Emad is involved with her own charity organization Help From Your Heart Foundation; she has been a part of the organization since 2013.
 The project distributes donations to families and children in orphanages in Cairo.